-The Capitol Building of California, in the town of Sacramento, is a beautiful example of Roman architecture, complete with a portico opening that leads to central dome.
-This type of design can be found on many of the capitols around the county, but of course most notably in Washington DC.
+The Capitol Building of California, in the town of Sacramento, is a beautiful example of Roman architecture, complete with a portico opening that leads to a central dome.
+This type of design can be found on many of the capitols around the county, but of course, most notably in Washington DC.
 A visit to this fantastic building is like a step back in time to when design and architecture were unique and extravagant.
-Add to that the beautiful interior and the acres of green land you can wander through surrounding it and you have recipe for a great half day adventure.
+Add to that the beautiful interior, and the acres of green land you can wander through surrounding it, and you have the recipe for a great half-day adventure.

 - Tours hourly